Differences between Freediving, Skindiving and Snorkeling

 What will you choose?

-Despite the fact that neither snorkeling nor freediving uses a breathing apparatus, the two activities could not be more different.
+Despite the fact that neither snorkeling, skin diving, or freediving uses a breathing apparatus, the activities could not be more different.
 Whereas snorkeling is for a tranquil day of taking in the sights, freediving is much more about endurance and adrenaline.
+Skin diving is somewhere in the middle but tends to be more serene like snorkeling and less extreme like freediving!

-While both are highly enjoyable, you’ll have to choose for yourself which activity is right for you.
+While all are highly enjoyable, you’ll have to choose for yourself whether snorkeling/skin diving compared to freediving is right for you.
 With either one, you’re sure to have a great underwater experience!